jackgray/narc_arch/docs/source/security.rst

 .. image:: ./hipaa-physical-safeguards.png
    :width: 650
-   :alt: Could not load table
+   :alt: Could not load physical safeguards table

    ..
 "Facility access controls must be implemented",          "Required",      "This not only means assigning a centrally-controlled unique username and PIN code for each user, but also establishing procedures to govern the release or disclosure of ePHI during an emergency."
    ..
 "Policies for the use/positioning of workstations",      "Addressable",   "This mechanism is essential in order to comply with HIPAA regulations as it confirms whether ePHI has been altered or destroyed in an unauthorized manner."